Welcome to our roundup of the five best 10 person tents!

 The Coleman Weathermaster 10 person tent has one really smart feature for families with small kids: a hinged door at the front with velcro.
 This allows you to exit without using your hands, which is useful when carrying things.
 The door has a pole inside, so it automatically closes behind you without letting bugs inside the tent.

-This tent is ideal for a family that goes on a yearly camping trip with mostly nice weather, but it has enough protection to handle light rain.
+This tent is ideal for yearly family camping trips with mostly nice weather, but it has enough protection to handle light rain.
 We don’t recommend this tent for cold or humid conditions or as a 10-man tent for camping year-round.

 Note that this WeatherMaster tent is not 100 percent waterproof.
 The floors are welded, and the seams are designed to be leak-free in normal rain, but if you happen to get in the middle of a big storm, you may experience some leakage.
 You can treat the seams with a sealant, but it’s not guaranteed to be completely water-free.